charmplusplus/charm/doc/charm++/manual.rst

    callback will send its message to the given entry method of the given group member.

+#.
+CkCallback(CkFuture fut) - When invoked, the callback will send its
+   message to the given future.
+For a ck::future object, the underlying CkFuture is accesible via its handle method.
+For an example, see:
+      ``examples/charm++/hello/xarraySection/hello.C``

 One final type of callback, CkCallbackResumeThread(), can only be used from within threaded entry methods.
 This callback type is discussed in section :numref:`sec:ckcallbackresumethread`.